i

 Training Philosophy

 We believe in providing a supportive yet challenging environment for trainees.
 Our approach allows trainees to feel comfortable in consulting and collaborating with our team toward their own personal and professional growth.
-We also believe it is important for trainees to have the opportunity to tailor their training and experience based on areas of clinical interest, and to receive mentorship and guidance to develop a diverse portfolio.
+We also believe it is important for trainees to have the opportunity to tailor their training and experience based on areas of clinical interest, and to receive mentorship and guidance to develop a varied portfolio.

 We are committed to providing culturally competent services.
 We believe it is important for trainees to be competent in working with clients, colleagues and community members from various backgrounds.
 We foster this competence by providing training on identity and culture, encouraging trainees to consult and collaborate with staff members inside the Counseling Center and taking initiative toward becoming more culturally competent.
 The Counseling Center also strives to move beyond cultural competence by encouraging personal reflection and growth through cultural humility.
 Our center challenges trainees to reflect on their own personal and cultural experiences and how these affect their work with clients during training and supervision.